PayPal (NASDAQ:PYPL) Issues Q1 2022 Earnings Guidance

 PayPal (NASDAQ:PYPL) issued an update on its first quarter 2022 earnings guidance on Monday morning.
 The company provided EPS guidance of $0.870-$0.870 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.160.
 The company issued revenue guidance of $6.40 billion-$6.40 billion, compared to the consensus revenue estimate of $6.74 billion.PayPal also updated its FY 2022 guidance to $4.600-$4.750 EPS.

-PayPal (NASDAQ:PYPL) last released its quarterly earnings results on Tuesday, February 1st.
-The credit services provider reported $0.92 EPS for the quarter, beating analysts’ consensus estimates of $0.86 by $0.06.
-The business had revenue of $6.92 billion during the quarter, compared to analyst estimates of $6.89 billion.
+PayPal (NASDAQ:PYPL) last released its quarterly earnings data on Tuesday, February 1st.
+The credit services provider reported $0.92 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.86 by $0.06.
 PayPal had a return on equity of 19.75% and a net margin of 20.09%.
-PayPal’s quarterly revenue was up 13.1% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.75 EPS.
-Sell-side analysts forecast that PayPal will post 3.47 EPS for the current year.
+The company had revenue of $6.92 billion during the quarter, compared to the consensus estimate of $6.89 billion.
+During the same quarter in the prior year, the firm posted $0.75 earnings per share.
+The firm’s revenue was up 13.1% compared to the same quarter last year.
+Analysts forecast that PayPal will post 3.47 earnings per share for the current fiscal year.

-In related news, EVP Peggy Alford sold 4,245 shares of the firm’s stock in a transaction on Friday, February 4th.
-The stock was sold at an average price of $124.34, for a total value of $527,823.30.
-The sale was disclosed in a legal filing with the SEC, which is available through this link.
-Also, Director David W. Dorman bought 8,400 shares of the firm’s stock in a transaction that occurred on Tuesday, February 8th.
-The stock was bought at an average cost of $119.33 per share, for a total transaction of $1,002,372.00.
+In other PayPal news, CEO Daniel H. Schulman sold 10,000 shares of the firm’s stock in a transaction dated Friday, December 10th.
+The stock was sold at an average price of $188.81, for a total value of $1,888,100.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, Director David W. Dorman purchased 1,547 shares of the company’s stock in a transaction dated Tuesday, November 23rd.
+The shares were acquired at an average price of $186.47 per share, with a total value of $288,469.09.
 The disclosure for this purchase can be found here.
-Over the last 90 days, insiders bought 24,711 shares of company stock worth $3,284,875 and sold 26,559 shares worth $4,722,582.
+In the last three months, insiders purchased 24,711 shares of company stock valued at $3,284,875 and sold 26,559 shares valued at $4,722,582.
 Company insiders own 0.10% of the company’s stock.

-A number of institutional investors have recently made changes to their positions in the stock.
-EP Wealth Advisors LLC raised its holdings in PayPal by 1.7% in the 4th quarter.
-EP Wealth Advisors LLC now owns 9,659 shares of the credit services provider’s stock worth $1,821,000 after purchasing an additional 158 shares during the period.
-Monolith Advisors bought a new position in PayPal in the 4th quarter worth $50,000.
-Keudell Morrison Wealth Management raised its holdings in PayPal by 12.4% during the third quarter.
-Keudell Morrison Wealth Management now owns 3,047 shares of the credit services provider’s stock valued at $793,000 after acquiring an additional 336 shares during the period.
-EverSource Wealth Advisors LLC bought a new stake in PayPal during the fourth quarter valued at about $343,000.
-Finally, Morgan Stanley raised its holdings in PayPal by 5.4% during the second quarter.
-Morgan Stanley now owns 12,068,283 shares of the credit services provider’s stock valued at $3,517,662,000 after acquiring an additional 613,441 shares during the period.
-78.38% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently modified their holdings of the company.
+Keudell Morrison Wealth Management boosted its position in shares of PayPal by 12.4% during the 3rd quarter.
+Keudell Morrison Wealth Management now owns 3,047 shares of the credit services provider’s stock valued at $793,000 after acquiring an additional 336 shares during the last quarter.
+Morgan Stanley raised its holdings in shares of PayPal by 5.4% during the 2nd quarter.
+Morgan Stanley now owns 12,068,283 shares of the credit services provider’s stock valued at $3,517,662,000 after buying an additional 613,441 shares in the last quarter.
+EP Wealth Advisors LLC raised its holdings in shares of PayPal by 1.7% during the 4th quarter.
+EP Wealth Advisors LLC now owns 9,659 shares of the credit services provider’s stock valued at $1,821,000 after buying an additional 158 shares in the last quarter.
+EverSource Wealth Advisors LLC purchased a new position in shares of PayPal during the 4th quarter valued at about $343,000.
+Finally, Monolith Advisors purchased a new position in shares of PayPal during the 4th quarter valued at about $50,000.
+Hedge funds and other institutional investors own 78.38% of the company’s stock.

 About PayPal